rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/README.md

 ## Subcommittee Mission Statement

 A community-vetted minimal required tooling package to be able to certify Rust in safety-critical applications.
 A document with a list of the minimal required tools and their development status.
-A possible curricula used for training in safety critical Rust (this is still te be determined of we need a different subcommittee for it).
+A possible curricula used for training in safety critical Rust (this is still to be determined of we need a different subcommittee for it).

 Please see further details in our [mission statement](mission-statement.md).